ClementNerma/Rave/docs/books/hybrid.md

 func run (callback: func #bind engineBindings) => callback();
 ```

+Note that these objects are not readable: it's not possible to write `engineBindings.sayHello` for example.

 ### Constrained types

 Sometimes we want to get restricted values from a specific type.
 For example, if we make a function named `treatCars` that takes a `Vehicle` instance as a parameter, we could only want to accept vehicles with four `wheels` or less.